-The orgasm can be a very nourishing experience, both for the body and the spirit: according to Tantra it’s just through this experience that we can discover something about ourselves that goes beyond ourselves.
-But if sometimes the orgasm is missing, what can we do?
+Orgasm can be a very nourishing experience, both for the body and the spirit: according to Tantra, it’s only through this experience that we can discover something about ourselves that goes beyond ourselves.
+But what can we do when orgasm is missing?

 Radha, Tantra teacher and founder of Tantralife, tells us her experience…